esscorp/beanstalk-hacks/npm/registry/install.md

 # Install Private Modules
-To allow an Elastic Beanstalk application to npm install your private npm modules:
+To allow an Elastic Beanstalk environment to npm install your private npm modules:

 1. Get npm authentication token.